Northeastern-Electric-Racing/Shepherd-BMS/.github/pull_request_template.md

 Please reach out to your Project Lead if anything is unclear.
 Please request reviewers and ping on slack only after you've gone through this whole checklist.

-- [ ] All commits are tagged with the ticket number
 - [ ] No merge conflicts
 - [ ] All checks passing
 - [ ] Remove any non-applicable sections of this template